 Lowest combined net score of two medal rounds played in the same week - 36 holes

-When King George V celebrated his Silver Jubilee year in 1935, Mr Carol Powers, Headmaster of the Junior School at St. Edmunds, donated this trophy.
-Originally the trophy was played for on two afternoons in the Autumn; but various Committees have changed the format over the years.
-The winner is now deemed to be the Club Handicap Champion.
+When King George V celebrated his Silver Jubilee in 1935, Mr Carol Powers, headmaster of the St Edmund's Junior School, donated this trophy.
+Originally the trophy was contested on two afternoons in the autumn but various committees have changed the format over the years.
+The winner is now deemed to be the club handicap champion.

-In 1977 the Golf Club had been in existence for fifty years and to celebrate the occasion the trophy was purchased by the Ladies’ Section and awarded to the player with the lowest individual score in either of the two rounds for the Jubilee Cup
+In 1977, the golf club had been in existence for 50 years and to celebrate the occasion, the trophy was purchased by the Ladies’ Section and awarded to the player with the lowest individual score in either of the two rounds for the Jubilee Cup

 Margaret Vernon was Lady Captain in 1970 and she presented this Trophy, possibly for the benefit of week-end lady golfers.

 Awarded to the most consistent players in the Silver and Bronze Divisions in the year’s medal and Stableford competitions.

 With the death of Mary Edmondson in November 1999, the Ladies’ Section lost a most supportive and generous benefactor.
 As lady captain in 1971, she gifted a trust fund which has provided the wine served at the Ladies’ Annual Dinner and Prizegiving since that time.
 In her will, she bequeathed further monies and the members of her frust Fund purchased two silver salvers to be awarded to the most consistent golfers in the Silver and Bronze Divisions each year.
 They are known as the Mary Edmondson Consistency Salvers.